The Missing Cross to Purity

 knowing that you will not cheat, nor wrong, nor cozen, nor oppress them.

-For the cry is now among them that are without,
+For the cry is now among those who are outside,

 where is there a Quaker of such and such a trade?